cchitsiang/awesome-stars/topics.md

 ## google

+- [codersguild/System-Design](https://github.com/codersguild/System-Design) - It's just fascinating.
+How is modern software designed? 🤔 Some design-level considerations for scalability, maintainability eventual consistency, availability & reliability. 👨‍💻 Interview Prep. 👨‍💻
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [infracost/infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in pull requests💰📉 Love your cloud bill!
 - [rucken/core-nestjs](https://github.com/rucken/core-nestjs) - A simple application demonstrating the basic usage of permissions with NestJS (JWT, Passport, Facebook, Google+, User, Group, Permission)
 - [firebase/flutterfire](https://github.com/firebase/flutterfire) - 🔥 A collection of Firebase plugins for Flutter apps.
 - [google/dopamine](https://github.com/google/dopamine) - Dopamine is a research framework for fast prototyping of reinforcement learning algorithms.
 - [lipp/login-with](https://github.com/lipp/login-with) - Stateless login-with microservice for OAuth
-- [Canner/cannercms](https://github.com/Canner/cannercms) - ⚡️[NOT MAINTAINED] Content Management Framework creates custom CMS fast and easy.
+- [Canner/cannercms](https://github.com/Canner/cannercms) - ⚡️ Content Management Framework creates custom CMS fast and easy.
 Support data sources such as Firebase/Firestore, GraphQL and Restful APIs.
 - [eddiesigner/sketch-map-generator](https://github.com/eddiesigner/sketch-map-generator) - Sketch plugin to fill a shape with a map generated from a given location using Google Maps and Mapbox
 - [FabrizioBrancati/SwiftyBot](https://github.com/FabrizioBrancati/SwiftyBot) - How to create a Telegram, Facebook Messenger, and Google Assistant bot with Swift using Vapor on Linux and macOS.
 - [hypebeast/micro-auth](https://github.com/hypebeast/micro-auth) - A microservice that makes adding authentication with Google and Github to your application easy.